teaching-cognition/mindsandmachines/Grading.md

     </tbody>
 </table>

-## extra credit opportunities
+## Extra credit opportunities

-There are several ways to earn extra credit throughout the course: you can earn a maximum of <br>6 additional points</br> through the following opportunities:
+There are several ways to earn extra credit throughout the course: you can earn a maximum of <strong>6 additional points</strong> through the following opportunities:

 <table>
     <thead>